-Earning an MBA is a challenging and rewarding experience, helping you attain new professional and personal heights.
+Earning an MBA is a challenging experience that you may find rewarding, helping you position yourself to attain new professional and personal heights.
 Furthermore, different students will find varying aspects of the program to be more difficult than others.
 What may be easy for one student may be difficult for another.

-One, nearly universally experienced, challenge among MBA students is making the transition back to the classroom.
-The typical student in an MBA degree has already been working in a professional capacity for at least a few years or perhaps even a decade or two.
-Going back to school after taking a long “break” can be a significant challenge.
+One challenge that those looking to pursue their MBA might face is making the transition back to the classroom, whether that be online or in person.
+According to Zippia, the average age of students pursuing an MBA degree is 28 years old, meaning that they may have already been working in a professional capacity for at least a few years.2 Going back to school after time has passed can be a significant challenge.

 You will need to write academic papers, think theoretically and generally adapt to being a student again.
 You will also need to relearn the good habits that got you through your undergraduate program.
 For example, you will need to routinely set aside time for studying and completing your assignments.

-In the months ahead of your planned entry to your MBA degree program, you should start adopting the mindset and habits of a student.
+In the time ahead of your planned entry to your MBA degree program, you should start adopting the mindset and habits of a student.
 Step up the volume of material you read daily.
 Focus on business journals and books relating to your industry or profession.
 Get into the habit of taking notes about what you’re reading.
-All of these activities will help you prepare for success in your MBA program.
+All of these activities can help you prepare for your MBA program.

-Stepping up your reading and writing efforts before entering the MBA program can certainly help you cope with a heavier workload.
+Stepping up your reading and writing efforts before entering the MBA program may help you cope with a heavier workload.
 However, you might still find yourself suddenly swamped with work.
-It can feel overwhelming at first, but there are strategies for dealing with it.
+It can feel overwhelming at first, but there are strategies for adjusting to your new schedule.

 First, unless you’re planning to be a full-time MBA student, you should consider only taking one class at a time initially.
-If you find that you can easily handle the workload of one course, then you might consider adding a second.
+If you find that you can easily handle the workload of one course, then you might consider adding a second, which may require approval from your university.
 If you do take more than one class at a time, try to balance them.
 For instance, take one class that requires a great deal of reading and writing and another class that focuses more on mathematics, such as accounting.

 You will also need to set new priorities for your time in school.
 As you step into your program, consider what you need to make time for and what can fall off your schedule, such as your favorite TV show.
 Be sure to prioritize what is most important to you while still scheduling in ample time for your studies and assignments.

-It is important to establish a disciplined routine regarding accomplishing required graduate-level course work.
-For example, a Tuesday and Thursday evening as when you interact with your online class in the discussion forums, ensure to contribute and participate.
+It is important to establish a disciplined routine regarding accomplishing required graduate-level course work; for example, a Tuesday and Thursday evening where you interact with your online class by contributing and participating in the discussion forum.
 Then commit time on a weekend to readings and assignments.
-It will require significant dedication and it will help if you have a weekly schedule.
+It will require significant dedication and it can help if you have a weekly schedule.

 Graduate education allows the adult-learner to leverage years of work experience and integrate it into their educational experience.
 Put your class conversations in the context of your work expertise.
 It will help bring the material to life and ease the process of answering the asynchronous discussion questions.